-The same goes for double-pane windows with broken seals.
+We follow the same process for double-pane windows with broken seals.
 The window itself may not be showing any cracks, but when the seal is broken, so is the insulating value.
 Plus, who wants a window with milky condensation fogging up the glass?
 We'll fix that, too.

-Glass used in windows or doors in older homes can be dangerous.
-If you have an older home or are renovating one, please check the windows for a manufacturer’s logo etched on the glass.
-That means the window is paned with safety glass.
+If you have an older home, check for windows that have an identifying manufacturer’s logo etched on the glass.
+This means the window is paned with safety glass.

-If the logo’s not there, you should replace the glass as soon as you can.
-When safety glass breaks, it crumbles into dull cubes.
-Older annealed glass shatters in sharp jagged shards that can fly across the room.
-Maintaining those windows isn’t worth the risk to your family.
+If the logo is not there, you should replace the glass as soon as possible.
+When safety glass breaks, it crumbles into dull cubes while older, annealed glass shatters into sharp, jagged shards.

 Upgrading to Insulated Glass Windows

-If your home has been feeling drafty or HVAC bills are climbing, this may be the time to upgrade to modern energy efficient windows.
+If your home feels drafty or your HVAC bills are climbing, it may be time to upgrade to modern, energy efficient windows.

-One of our specialties is insulated glass window units.
-Insulated glass is double (or even triple) paned windows that are sealed to hold an air pocket in between.
-That space, sometimes filled with harmless argon gas, is what provides the insulation value and can significantly improve your energy bills.
+At Glass Doctor, we specialize in installing insulated glass window units.
+Insulated glass consists of double- or triple-paned windows that hold an air pocket between the seals.
+That space, sometimes filled with argon gas, provides insulation and can significantly improve your energy bills.

-Low emission glass is a new technology that we’re proud to represent.
-Low-E glass contains a thin invisible coating to manage exposure to heat and cold.
-On a hot day, Low-E windows will reflect heat away from the house.
-On a cold day, it works the same way but from the inside out — reflecting the heat in your home away from the windows and back into the house.
+Low-emissivity glass contains an invisible coating to manage exposure to heat and cold.
+On a hot day, low-emission windows will reflect heat away from the panes.
+On a cold day, these windows reflect the heat in your home away from the windows and back into the house.

-If you have questions about windows, don’t go to the hardware store.
-Give Glass Doctor a call at 855-603-1919.
-We’re local, bonded and insured and will provide the expert service you need.
+Give Glass Doctor a call at 855-603-1919 to repair your broken glass windows.
+We’re local, bonded and insured, and will provide the expert service you need.